-R v O and others – Represented defendant at centre of large scale conspiracy to rob mobile phones (prosecuted by leading and junior counsel).
+R v O and others – Represented defendant at centre of large scale and sophisticated conspiracy to steal mobile phones.
+Gravity and complexity warranting leading and junior counsel for the Crown.

 R v B and others – Acted for defendant in £9.8 million money laundering case .
-Court persuaded to impose a sentence that made him eligible for release following the sentence hearing (reported here).
+Court persuaded to impose a sentence that made him eligible for immediate release following the sentence hearing (reported here).

 Home Office v C – Privately instructed in cash forfeiture proceedings.
 Secured the return of very large cash sums following extensive legal submissions re the leading authority of Angus.

 R v P – Successful submission of no case to answer after Justin’s cross-examination of the complainant led the trial judge to conclude there was insufficient evidence for the case to continue.

-R v G and another – Secured unanimous acquittal of straight-A university student charged with burglary after six-day trial (news item here).
+R v G and another – Secured unanimous acquittal of straight-A university student accused of dishonesty (news item here).

-R v R – Secured double acquittal of mum charged with money laundering (news item here).
+R v R – Secured double acquittal of mother charged with money laundering (news item here).

-R v VH – Crown compelled to offer no evidence after Justin successfully opposed both hearsay and bad character applications in respect of an alleged benefit fraud at an address where approximately 1 kg of cannabis was discovered.
+R v VH – Crown compelled to offer no evidence after Justin successfully opposed both hearsay and bad character applications in respect of an alleged benefit fraud at an address where approximately a substantial quantity of cannabis was discovered.

 R v M – Trial counsel for protestor accused of damaging a painting valued in excess of £100 million (incident reported here).